Consulate General of the United States, Karachi: Location

 Previously the consulate was located at Abdullaha Haroon Road near Karachi Marriott Hotel.
 Due to security reasons US government purchased 20 acres of land from the Karachi Port Trust in 2005 and ground breaking took place in May 2008.
 After two years of construction work consulate shifted to the bigger place located at New TPX Area, Mai Kolachi Road.

 Consul General

 Scott Urbom is currently serving as Consul General of Consulate General of the United States in Karachi.

 Attacks

-There have been a series of attacks on the U.S. consulate in Karachi, Pakistan.
-The attacks occurred intermittently due to regional instability and the start of the War on Terrorism.
+There have been a series of attacks on the U.S. consulate in Karachi, Pakistan particularly during the start of the war on terrorism.
 The US consulate has been described as a tempting target for terrorism.

 March 1995 attack

 Two gunmen targeted a 20-seater passenger bus attached to the consulate with AK-47 rifles.
 Two personnel, Jacqueline Van Landingham, a CIA attaché, and Gary Durell were killed.
 Another U.S. citizen, Mark McCloy, a consulate spouse and the driver of the van, was injured in the attack.
 Durell and Van Landingham are commemorated in the compound's memorial garden.